 Aside from the risk of a lawsuit and financial damage, poor hiring practices can create a PR nightmare for companies and endanger the public.
 In 2019, four people died in a crash caused by an inexperienced driver with a history of safety violations and their employer’s poor hiring practices.

-Is the applicant’s driver’s license in good standing, or is it invalid for some reason?
+Is the applicant’s driver’s license in good standing, or is it invalid?
 Has it expired, been suspended or even revoked?
 Does the driver meet those requirements if the job requires a commercial driver’s license (called a CDL) or a higher license class or endorsement level?
 Has the driver been involved in a disproportionate number of accidents or received several speeding tickets?
-Has the driver ever been convicted of driving under the influence of alcohol or other vehicular crimes?
+Has the driver ever been convicted of driving under the influence of alcohol or other road law infractions?

 MVR checks can answer these questions and others, giving an employer a full picture of the candidate and how responsible they are as a driver.

 There is no comprehensive national database for searching driving records, which means there is also no national standard for how far back MVR checks can go.
-Each state has a Department of Motor Vehicles (DMV) and its own laws that limit how far back a driving check goes.
+Each state has a Department of Motor Vehicles (DMV) laws that limit how far back a driving check goes.

 In most cases, state laws limit the lookback period of an MVR check to three or seven years, though some states may go back ten years.
-Companies are encouraged to put more weight on recent driving history than on offenses from several years ago—especially if the individual has spent a few years maintaining a clean driving record.
+Companies are encouraged to put more weight on recent history in a driving record background check, rather than on offenses from several years ago—especially if the individual has spent a few years maintaining a clean driving record.

 When you review MVR background checks for CDL holders, what are some of the most important endorsements you might see?

 They are usually indicated as HAZMAT or “H” on a license.
 This endorsement requires a written test, a medical exam, and a Transportation Security Administration background check.
-“H” indicates drivers know how to transport hazardous goods such as flammable materials safely.
+“H” indicates drivers know how to safely transport hazardous goods such as flammable materials.

-The N-endorsement indicates a driver has taken a written test and practiced driving tanker vehicles.
+The N-endorsement indicates a driver has taken a written test and practiced driving a tanker.
 Tankers carrying liquids or gases can behave erratically compared to dry freight due to forces influencing the tank’s contents.
 Only N-endorsed drivers can operate tankers.
 Transporting hazardous materials in a tanker truck requires an X-endorsement that requires a test and holding H- or N-endorsements.

 The P-endorsement equips drivers to operate vehicles that carry 16 or more passengers, such as the typical bus used for public transportation or inter-city travel.

 The S-endorsement requires the P-endorsement, a written test, and a separate on-the-road driving test.
 Without it, drivers cannot legally operate school buses.
-Drivers must pass a background check, undergo a medical exam for safety and fitness, and periodically undergo specific school bus-related training to stay current on the endorsement.
+Drivers must pass a background check, undergo a medical exam for safety and fitness, and periodically undergo specific school bus-related training to keep the endorsement current.

 Many truckers look for high-paying jobs, and hauling more freight is one way to increase take-home pay.
-Double and triple trailering requires special skills to keep loads balanced, maintain safe speeds, and protect other drivers on the road.
+Double and triple trailering requires special skills to balance loads, maintain safe speeds, and protect other drivers on the road.
 The T-endorsement indicates that a driver took the steps necessary to learn how to trailer more cargo safely.

 The American Association of Motor Vehicle Administrators (AAMVA) is a nationwide organization governing DMVs nationwide.
 The AAMVA has established a “code dictionary” for MVR check reports with a code for every driving infraction or conviction.
 A background check company can provide the guidance and resources hiring managers need to translate, interpret, and understand driving records and their codes.

-Note that similarly to other types of background checks, motor vehicle records qualify as consumer reports.
+Note that, like other types of background checks, motor vehicle records qualify as consumer reports.
 Because of this classification, MVR checks are subject to the Fair Credit Reporting Act (FCRA), like searches for criminal records, resume verification checks, and other background screenings.
 Non-discrimination rules the Equal Employment Opportunity Commission set will also come into play.

-As a result, you will need to meet the FCRA’s requirements, such as providing a standalone disclosure form stating your intent to order MVR records.
+As a result, you must meet the FCRA’s requirements, such as providing a standalone disclosure form stating your intent to order MVR records.
 If you regret an applicant based on their adverse report, you must provide a “pre-adverse action notice” and a copy of the report.
-After allowing a reasonable amount of time for the applicant to respond with clarifying information, you can issue a final “adverse action notice” and conclude the hiring process for that individual.
+After allowing a reasonable time for the applicant to respond with clarifying information, you can issue a final “adverse action notice” and conclude the hiring process for that individual.

-Understanding what's on an MVR and why it’s important to use these checks as a transportation provider are only the beginning.
-As with a criminal background check, it's essential to create a written policy that defines how you will acquire, evaluate, and ultimately use driving background checks to hire individuals.
+Understanding what's on an MVR and why it’s important to use these checks as a transportation provider is only the beginning.
+As with a criminal background check, a written policy defining how you will acquire, evaluate, and ultimately use driving background checks to hire individuals is essential.
 Instead of referring to a driving record FAQ page every time you need to make a choice, recruiters and hiring managers can refer to the policy.

-You may declare some infractions and violations, such as DUIs, automatic disqualifiers–the same way a positive drug test would disqualify an application immediately.
+Specify what endorsements your fleet of drivers must have and decide which restrictions you cannot accept.
+You may declare some infractions and violations, such as DUIs, and automatic disqualifiers–the same way a positive drug test would disqualify an application immediately.
 You can lay out guidelines for evaluating the severity of problems on someone's record and create an effective filter for choosing safer drivers.
-Specify what endorsements your fleet of drivers must have and decide which restrictions you cannot accept.

-When possible, you may even want to include your own road test as part of the hiring process.
-Seeing firsthand how someone operates their vehicle or truck can prove very illuminating in the context of that driver's MVR.
+You may even want to include your road test in the hiring process.
+Seeing firsthand how someone operates their vehicle or truck can prove very illuminating about the individual’s driving record background check.
 By taking the time to lay out the entire process from start to finish, you create a seamless hiring pipeline for your business that keeps you consistently moving toward the next step.

 This common abbreviation is short for “Motor Vehicle Record.”
-An MVR report summarizes a person’s driving history, including their license status, -class and -endorsements, driving violations, and more.
+An MVR report summarizes a person’s driving history, including their license status, class, endorsements, driving violations, and more.

 A motor vehicle record (MVR) check is a reporting tool that provides employers access to an individual’s motor vehicle record.
-An MVR check is a mandatory part of the hiring process for any businesses that fall under the regulations of the federal Department of Transportation (DOT).
-Like a background check, a motor vehicle record check is critical to a safe and well-informed process for hiring drivers.
+All businesses under the federal Department of Transportation (DOT) regulations must use an MVR background check, meaning all trucking companies and other commercial operators face this mandate.
+Like a criminal background check, a motor vehicle record check is critical to a safe and well-informed process for hiring drivers.

-A clean motor vehicle record (MVR) report displays no serious evidence of problematic behavior behind the wheel.
+Ideally, you should see no red flags on an MVR background check, meaning there are no serious infractions, accidents, or vehicular crimes (such as DUI) in the report.
 “Clean” most often means that the driver has had no driving violations and hasn’t been involved in any accidents for the entire reporting period of the record.
 This period could be as short as three years or as long as ten years of driving.
 However, a clean MVR report does not guarantee suitability.

-Before hiring drivers, it’s necessary to investigate the individual’s endorsements and on-the-road skills to confirm that they match your business purposes.
+Before hiring drivers, you must investigate the individual’s endorsements and on-the-road skills to confirm that they match your business purposes.

 An employer could use an MVR check to mitigate risk by determining if a driver has the requisite license classification for the job or red flags like unsafe driving records that make them a risky hire.
 They may assess if an individual has a current license and confirm they are a safe driver.

 The answer to this question varies based on the employer’s jurisdiction.
-Department of Transportation regulations requires employers to check driving records for every state in which someone held a license for the previous three years.
+Department of Transportation regulations require employers to check driving records for every state where someone held a license for the previous three years.
 You may need to order an MVR for multiple states in these cases.
 Local laws will govern the “lookback period” for driving records.
 A typical average for reporting is about five years, but each state’s Department of Motor Vehicles may vary.

 Driving record information is not classified as public information in the same way as criminal records, even though their use in individualized assessments is very similar.
 We retrieve MVR results directly from the respective state institution, which requires additional legal agreements.

-Yes, driving under the influence (DUI) convictions will appear on MVR reports because they are traffic-related convictions.
-However, if you want more specific information about an individual’s criminal past or to uncover other, possibly older, DUI offenses, we recommend ordering other screenings, such as a criminal search.
+What does your driving record show if you were arrested and charged with driving under the influence of alcohol or drugs (DUI)?
+DUI convictions will appear on MVR reports because they are traffic-related convictions.
+However, if you want more specific information about an individual’s criminal past or to uncover other, possibly older, DUI offenses, we recommend ordering other screenings, for instance, a criminal search.